Jonathan McCully

-Jonathan McCully (July 25, 1809 – January 2, 1877) was a participant at the Confederation conferences at Charlottetown, Quebec City, and in London, and is thus considered one of the Fathers of Canadian Confederation.
+Jonathan McCully (July 25, 1809 – January 2, 1877) was a participant at the Confederation conferences at Charlottetown, Quebec City, and in London, and is thus considered one of the Fathers of Confederation.
 He did much to promote union through newspaper editorials.
 For his efforts, he received a Senate appointment.
 He later became a judge of the Nova Scotia Supreme Court.